 The Aberdeen – Inverness Improvement Project is a Scottish Government funded project – a phased upgrade of the railway infrastructure between Aberdeen and Inverness.

-The consortium of contractors led by BAM is working to deliver the phase one upgrade that includes redoubling most of the track between Aberdeen and Inverurie, provision of platform extensions at Insch and Elgin and infrastructure to allow for new stations at Kintore and Dalcross by 2019.
+The consortium of contractors led by BAM is working to deliver the phase one upgrade that includes redoubling most of the track between Aberdeen and Inverurie, provision of platform extensions at Insch and Elgin and infrastructure to allow for new stations at Kintore and Dalcross.

 Future phases of the upgrades support an hourly service between Aberdeen and Inverness, with an average journey time of around 2 hours.
 The Scottish Government intend to deliver the whole project by 2030.